vsajip/kscript/README.md

 You could also show your support by upvoting `kscript` here on github, or by voting for issues in Intellij IDEA which impact  `kscript`ing.
 Here are our top 3 tickets/annoyances that we would love to see fixed:

-1. [KT-13347](https://youtrack.jetbrains.com/issue/KT-13347) Good code is red in injected kotlin language snippets
+1. [KT-11618](https://youtrack.jetbrains.com/issue/KT-11618) Idea does not allow to run scripts with dependencies
 2. [KT-16802](https://youtrack.jetbrains.com/issue/KT-16802) Good code is always red when editing kts-script files under Kotlin v1.1
 3. [KT-10368](https://youtrack.jetbrains.com/issue/KT-10368) Kotlin scratch files not runnable?
+4. [KT-13347](https://youtrack.jetbrains.com/issue/KT-13347) Good code is red in injected kotlin language snippets

+To allow for more interactive script development, you could also vote/comment on the most annoying REPL issues.

+* [KT-12583](https://youtrack.jetbrains.com/issue/KT-12583) IDE REPL should run in project root directory
+* [KT-11409](https://youtrack.jetbrains.com/issue/KT-11409) Allow to "Send Selection To Kotlin Console"